 In-office treatments cannot totally erase pores

-For many pore issues, in-office treatments are the best at tackling them, however you will need constant maintenance.
+For many pore issues, an in-office treatments is the best treatment.
+However, you will need constant maintenance.
 In other words in-office treatments are not a one time deal.
 According to Dr Tanzi “The Clear+Brilliant laser, which helps boost collagen and build up the skin around pores, is good to provide long-term reduction of the pores, but no treatment is permanent”.
 Dr, Swengel adds that “in-office treatments geared toward pores are a more effective way to clean the pores from sebaceous debris, because clean pores mean smaller pores”.
 He recommends a monthly visit for Micro-dermabrasion treatment that will remove dead skin cells and sebaceous debris from the pores.
 In addition, keeping the pores clean can also be achieved daily by using a mild exfoliating cleanser that will help remove excess oil from the skin without over drying it and causing it to create more oil overnight.

 Pores get larger with age

 Pore size is genetic and becomes more prominent as we age.
-Pore size starts out small in children, but enlarge for most people in puberty.
-In our youth, pores are surrounded by fairly robust “cuff” of dermal collagen that keeps their size fairly stable, but as we age the collagen starts breaking down and that in turn allows the pores to open up a a bit more and appear larger.
-Pores however are not the enemy, without them we couldn’t let out the excess oil and sebum produced by the skin which would leave us with incredibly dry, cracked skin and a lot of internal breakouts and infections.
+Pore size starts out small in children, but enlarge for most in puberty.
+In our youth, pores are surrounded by strong dermal collagen that keeps their size small.
+As we age the collagen starts breaking down and the pores open up gradually.
+Pores however are not the enemy, without them we couldn’t let out the excess oil and sebum produced by the skin.
+Excess oil and sebum trapped in the skin can leave us with dry, cracked skin and a lot of internal breakouts and infections.

 Blackheads are not necessarily a sign your pores are clogged

 This is probably the most misunderstood pore myth out there.
-Many people think that black dots on their nose are clogged pores or blackheads, but they are most likely sebaceous filaments.
-A sebaceous filament is a tiny collection of sebum and dead skin cells around a hair follicle, which usually takes the form of a small hair-like strand.
-They usually have white or yellow color, and can be expressed from the skin by pinching. you can’t get rid of these filaments and no amount of squeezing helps, but you can control them by using products that contain glycolic or salicylic acid in them.
+Many people think that black dots on their nose are blackheads, but they are most likely sebaceous filaments.
+A sebaceous filament is a tiny collection of sebum and dead skin cells around a hair follicle.
+These usually take the form of a small hair-like strand.
+They usually have white or yellow color, and can be extracted from the skin by pinching. you can’t get rid of these filaments and no amount of squeezing helps.
+But you can control them by using products that contain glycolic or salicylic acid in them.